Władysław I Łokietek: Recovery of Kuyavia, Lesser Poland, and Gdańsk Pomerania (1304–1306)

 Władysław I Łokietek returned to Lesser Poland in 1304 with an army of his supporters, which, according to the 15th-century historian Jan Długosz, consisted of more peasants than knights.
 He settled in Sandomierz with the help of the Hungarian magnate Amadeus Aba.
-Later that same year he was able to master the castles in Wiślica and Lelów.
+Later that same year, he was able to master the castles in Wiślica and Lelów.
 Success for the indomitable prince would have been short-lived, if not for several favorable circumstances.
 On 21 June 1305, Wenceslaus II, the Czech and Polish king, died unexpectedly and his inheritance passed to his only son, Wenceslaus III.
 Władysław took advantage of the situation perfectly, mastering the duchies of Sandomierz, Sieradz-Łęczyca, and Brześć Kujawski by the end of the year.
-The declining Czech government tried to support Wenceslaus III by organizing an expedition against Władysław.
-Again luck favored Władysław, as on 4 August 1306, Wenceslaus III was murdered in Olomouc in Moravia, and the Kingdom of Bohemia was without a monarch and in the heat of a civil war.
+The declining Czech government tried to support Wenceslaus III by organising an expedition against Władysław.
+Again, luck favoured Władysław, as on 4 August 1306, Wenceslaus III was murdered in Olomouc in Moravia, and the Kingdom of Bohemia was without a monarch and in the heat of a civil war.

-The death of the last Přemyslid on the Bohemian throne resulted in a rally of knights in Kraków, which led to an official invitation to Władysław the Short to take power.
-There was a festive entrance to the capital of Lesser Poland on 1 September 1306, and this has been linked with the issuance of privilege for the city and for the current leading advocate of Czech rule, Jan Muskata, the bishop of Kraków.
+The death of the last Přemyslid on the Bohemian throne resulted in a rally of knights in Kraków, which led to an official invitation to Władysław I Łokietek to take power.
+There was a festive entrance to the capital of Lesser Poland on 1 September 1306, and this has been linked with the issuance of a privilege for the city and for the current leading advocate of Czech rule, Jan Muskata, the bishop of Kraków.

 Another goal of Władysław I Łokietek was to regain the inheritance of Przemysł II: Greater Poland and Pomerelia (Gdańsk Pomerania).
 This unification campaign, however, encountered considerable difficulties.
-In Greater Poland, Władysław managed to only take control of the Kuyavia-border towns of Konin, Koło, and Nakło, because the rest of the duchy had accepted the rule of his old enemy Henry III of Głogów (except Wielun which was occupied by prince Bolko I of Opole).
-Pomerelia, however, became subordinate to the rule of Władysław the Short as a result of an expedition at the end of 1306, accepting tribute from representatives of Pomeranian society in Byszewo.
+In Greater Poland, Władysław managed to only take control of the Kuyavia-border towns of Konin, Koło, and Nakło, because the rest of the duchy had accepted the rule of his old enemy Henry III of Głogów (except Wielun, which was occupied by prince Bolko I of Opole).
+Pomerelia, however, became subordinate to the rule of Władysław I Łokietek as a result of an expedition at the end of 1306, accepting tribute from representatives of Pomeranian society in Byszewo.
 Control over this remote area had to be transferred to governors.
 Władysław no longer trusted the Pomeranian Swienca family, so despite leaving Peter Swienca, the senior family member, as voivode, the role of governor was given to his two nephews (the sons of Ziemomysł).
 Przemysł became governor of Świecie and Casimir III took Gdańsk and Tczew.